KeithQuille-TUDublin/HCAIM_Ethicon_2023/README.md

     predictions = json.loads(json_response.text)["predictions"]
     return predictions

+# This path for the images will be different depending on local IDE used
 im=Image.open(r"dataset\UTKFace\50_0_0_20170120221455142.jpg.chip.jpg")

+# Convert image to array and normalise (the RGB range is 256 values thus 0-255 is the normalisation range)
 X = np.array(im)
 X = X /255

+# Converting to array and reshaping for use in the CNN ([one image, 200 px, 200px, 3 channels RGB])
 instances = np.array(X)
 X = X.reshape(1,200, 200, 3).astype('float32')

+# Make prediction from API
 predictions = make_prediction(X)

+# Show prediction and plot image used
 pred = predictions[0]
 imgplot = plt.imshow(im)
 plt.show()